-This is the second edition of ASME A112.19.5/CSA B45.15, Flush valves and spuds for water closets, urinals, and tanks.
-It supersedes the previous edition published in 2011.
+This is the third edition of ASME A112.19.5/CSA B45.15, Flush valves and spuds for water closets, urinals, and tanks.
+It supersedes the previous edition published in 2017.

 This Standard is considered suitable for use with conformity assessment within its stated scope.

 This Standard was prepared by the ASME A112.19.5 Project team on Trim for Water Closet Bowls/ Tanks, under the jurisdiction of the ASME A112 Standards Committee on Plumbing Materials and Equipment and the CSA Technical Committee on Plumbing Fixtures.
 The ASME A112 Standards Committee operates under the jurisdiction of the ASME Board on Standardization and Testing and the CSA Technical Committee operates under the jurisdiction of the CSA Strategic Steering Committee on Construction and Civil Infrastructure.
 This Standard has been formally approved by the ASME Standards Committee and the CSA Technical Committee.

 This Standard was approved as an American National Standard by the American National Standards Institute on June 24, 2022.

 This Standard has been developed in compliance with the Standards Council of Canada requirements for National Standards of Canada.
 It has been published as a National Standard of Canada by CSA.

 This Standard covers spuds and flush valves for water closet bowls, tanks, and urinals.

 The provisions of this Standard are not intended to prevent the use of alternative materials or methods of construction or design, provided any such alternative meets the performance criteria outlined herein.